dinhhuy258/notes/docs/devops/kubernetes/volumes.md

 - Scratch space, for a sort algorithm for example
 - Checkpointing a long computation for recovery from crashes
 - As a cache
-- Holding files that a content-manager container fetches while a webserver Container serves the data
+- Holding files that a content-manager container fetches while a webserver Container serves the data.

 Example: